 Self-esteem is a very intimate subject for many, including myself.
 Growing up in a culture where physical beauty defines how your future is going to turn out, I was considered a failure the day I was born.
-There weren’t a lot of encouraging words from my mom, so you can guess how low my self-esteem was before moving to Canada, the place where I found the meaning of self-esteem activities.
+There wasn’t a lot of encouraging words from my mom, so you can guess how low my self-esteem was before moving to Canada, the place where I found the meaning of self-esteem activities.

 Once I arrived in Canada, things changed for the better, I was introduced to and found various activities and exercises that were slowly improved my self-esteem and believing in myself became easier each day.

 When we believe in ourselves in an authentic way, knowing that we are worthy, it is transmitted to others.
 We carry ourselves in a certain manner.
 We stand tall, dress better, walk faster, talk confidently and are comfortable in our own skin.

 We simply give permission to others to feel similarly about themselves.
 It is an invisible transmission, but powerful.
 It exudes quiet authority and confidence.

 The moment that we’re born, our self-esteem level is already defined by the way our parents treat and raise us.

 What I know is there are equally many things in life that are important but what is the most essential for any of us to first accomplish is having a healthy sense of self-esteem.

-Below are self-esteem activities and self-esteem exercises that had helped me which I hope will help you to boost your self-esteem, rewire your mindset and increase your daily positivity one step at a time.
+Below are self-esteem activities and self-esteem exercises that had helped me which I hope will help you to boost your self-esteem and rewire your mindset one step at a time.

 1. Have Positive Daily Routines